| Title: | Input/Output 'SomaScan' Data |

 The ADAT specification no longer requires Windows

-end of line (EOL) characters ("\r\n"
+end of line (EOL) characters ("\r\n").

-which is commonly used in POSIX systems,
+The current EOL spec is "\n" which is commonly used in POSIX systems,

 like MacOS and Linux.